libarchive/libarchive/README.md

   functions.
 On those platforms, libarchive will use the non-thread-safe functions.
 Patches to improve this are of great interest to us.

+* The function `archive_write_disk_header()` is _not_ thread safe on
+  POSIX machines and could lead to security issue resulting in world writeable directories.
+Thus it must be mutexed by the calling code.
+  This is due to calling `umask(oldumask = umask(0))`, which sets the umask for the whole process to 0 for a short time frame.
+  In case other thread calls the same function in parallel, it might get interrupted by it and cause the executable to use umask=0 for the remaining execution.
+  This will then lead to implicitely created directories to have 777 permissions without sticky bit.

 * In particular, libarchive's modules to read or write a directory tree do use `chdir()` to optimize the directory traversals.
 This can cause problems for programs that expect to do disk access from